nodejs/node/deps/npm/doc/misc/npm-config.md

 Configure how versions of packages installed to a package.json file via `--save` or `--save-dev` get prefixed.

-For example if a package has version `1.2.3`, by default it's version is set to `^1.2.3` which allows minor upgrades for that package, but after `npm config set save-prefix='~'` it would be set to `~1.2.3` which only allows patch upgrades.
+For example if a package has version `1.2.3`, by default its version is set to `^1.2.3` which allows minor upgrades for that package, but after `npm config set save-prefix='~'` it would be set to `~1.2.3` which only allows patch upgrades.